Your Privacy

 UDig: What did you want to be when you grew up?

 GK: When I was little, I wanted to be a doctor.
-My grandfather was a doctor, but doctors back in the day were much different than they are now; he did a lot of house calls which I thought was cool, now it doesn’t seem quite as fun.
+My grandfather was a doctor, but doctors back in the day were much different than they are now; he did a lot of house calls which I thought was cool, though now it doesn’t seem quite as fun.
 In high school, I had dreams of being a professional basketball player.
+I’m 6’9”, but let’s just say the athletic ability was lacking quite a bit.

 UDig: What’s the most played song in your library?

 GK: Well, it depends.
-If my daughters have hijacked my phone, All Too Well by Taylor Swift will likely be playing.
-Other than that, some of my favorite artists are Judah and the Lion, the Red Hot Chili Peppers, and Modest Mouse.
-Before kids, I went to a lot of concerts at The National in Richmond, I used to see Citizen Cope there a good bit which was a lot of fun.
+If my daughters have hijacked my phone, Taylor Swift will likely be playing.
+Other than that, some of my favorite artists are Caamp, the Red Hot Chili Peppers, and Modest Mouse.
+Before kids, I went to a lot of concerts and music festivals.
+Those days are behind me, unfortunately.

 UDig: How would you spend your day if we told you to take the day off?